Dynamic Daniels, LSU, roar back on No. 7 Ole Miss, 45-20

 Reveling in the resounding triumph over a historical and highly-ranked rival, LSU fans stormed the field as the game ended.
 Now LSU (6-2, 4-1 SEC) is back in the race to win the SEC West — if the Tigers can beat No. 6 Alabama.

+Ole Miss was trying to start 8-0 for the first time since 1962, but coach Lane Kiffin was left to lament his team’s collapse after a strong start.

+“”I said all week they had elite players and it will be difficult to win against these guys,” Kiffin said of the Tigers.
+“We got pushed around. … They did a really good job and we didn’t do a lot right defensively.
+It obviously wasn’t a good feeling at the end.”

-The Tigers finished with 500 total yards to 404 for coach Lane Kiffin’s vaunted Mississippi offense.
+The Tigers finished with 500 total yards to 404 for Kiffin’s vaunted Mississippi offense.
+LSU rushed for 252 yards and finished with 35 first downs.

-Daniels passed for 258 yards and ran for 121 without a turnover.
+Daniels passed for 258 yards and ran for 121.
 His scoring passes went for 34 yards to Jaray Jenkins and 1 yard to tight end Mason Taylor.
 He ran for touchdowns of 3, 11 and 17 yards, the longest all but salting the game away in the fourth quarter.

 Josh Williams ran 1 yard for the Tigers’ final TD late in the fourth quarter.